 When picking up your child, please remind them to put away whatever equipment they may be using, check cubbies and lockers for belongings and say good bye to the teacher.
 Saying good bye is not only a matter of etiquette but also ensures that the teacher is aware that your child is leaving and with whom.

 Please feel free to come in after class to explore the classroom, talk to the teachers and ask your child to show you what he's been working on.
 Make sure that teachers are familiar with people authorized to pick up your child.
 Teachers will not release a child to an unauthorized person.
-Please also make sure we have current phone numbers and addresses as well as alternate numbers to call in case of emergency.
+Please also make sure we have current phone numbers, emails for both parents and addresses as well as alternate numbers to call in case of emergency.

 The first six weeks is traditionally a sensitive time in the Montessori classroom when the new children are acquainting themselves with the rules and routine of the school day and the returning children are settling themselves into a slightly different framework in the new class.
 We spend this time getting to know each other and concentrating on a smooth running class with as few interruptions as possible.
 You are welcome to schedule a time to observe in October or any time thereafter.